shaxverdiev/ansible-postgres/README.md

-this ansible-playbook deployment postgres database on a remote server
+This ansible-playbook for deployment postgres database on a remote server.